 Our partners include:

-1991 - Education for the Future began as a corporate initiative funded by the Pacific Telesis Foundation, and later Southwestern Bell Corporation (SBC).
+1991 - Education for the Future began as an initiative funded by the Pacific Telesis Foundation, later Southwestern Bell Corporation (SBC), and ultimately it's own non-profit with California State University, Chico, Research Foundation.

 1994 - Victoria L. Bernhardt published a book to describe the work she had been successfully implementing.
 The book, The School Portfolio: A Comprehensive Framework for School Improvement led many more schools, districts and Department of Education offices to seek out Dr. Bernhardt's expertise.